Ever wanted to know about how self-made Aussie Millionaires became wealthy?

 I sure did!
 There’s so much out there about the American experience, but little is known about how Australians reach financial independence.

 Let’s face it: Aussies don’t like to talk about finances and accumulating wealth.
-The tall poppy syndrome is alive and well even though it harks back to convict times – and its doing us a great disservice.
+The tall poppy syndrome is alive and well and it’s doing us a great disservice.

 So, let’s smash through the cultural barriers and spread the knowledge how just about any Australian can become financially independent.

 In this article, we welcome Aussie Doc Freedom, a doctor, to share her financial journey and the strategies that her family have used to reach financial sustainability.
 She also has a blog where she helps doctors and other high income earners manage their finances.

 Children: 7 and 4 years old